gajrajgchouhan/felicity/README.md

 ## Tech Stack

--Solidity Smart Contracts
+- Solidity Smart Contracts
--IPFS for storing image data
+- IPFS for storing image data
--Truffle and Ganache for our development and testing framework -React / Redux / Bootstrap for our front-end development -MetaMask for our web3 provider
+- Truffle and Ganache for our development and testing framework
+- React / Redux / Bootstrap for our front-end development
+- MetaMask for our web3 provider